 1Q84 by Haruki Murakami

 These days, you can’t talk about Japanese books without mentioning Haruki Murakami.
-He’s arguably the most famous Japanese author now, and will probably receive the Nobel prize for literature someday.
+He’s arguably the most famous Japanese author now and will probably receive the Nobel prize for literature someday.

 Confessions of a Yakuza by Junichi Saga

-This is the true life story of Eiji Ijichi, a yakuza boss.
+This is the true-life story of Eiji Ijichi, a yakuza boss.
 The author of the book was his doctor who, whenever he made a house visit, would sit and have tea with Ijichi.
 During those conversations, they would speak of Ijichi’s past.
 At some point, the doctor began taping their conversations and used those tapes to write this book.

-Japanese Movies
+Must-Watch Japanese Movies

 A disclaimer: I am not the biggest fan of Japanese movies.
 Oftentimes, I find them overdramatic to a comical level.
 However, here are some I truly cherish!
-They are great Japaense movies and some of the best films I’ve ever come across.
+They are great Japanese movies and some of the best films I’ve ever come across.

 Outrage (2010)